ttscoff/Marked2-obsidian/README.md

 ## Marked 2 - Integrate Obsidian with Marked

-Open or the current note in Marked 2.
+Open or the current note or monitor current vault in Marked 2.

 ### How to use